stelladk/PretrainingBERT/README.md

 # Pre-training BERT Masked Language Models (MLM)

 This repository contains the method to pre-train a BERT model using custom vocabulary.
-It was used to pre-train JuriBERT presented in [https://arxiv.org/abs/2110.01485].
+It was used to pre-train JuriBERT presented in the <a href="https://arxiv.org/abs/2110.01485" target="_blank">relevant paper</a>.

 It also contains the code of the classification task that was used to evaluate JuriBERT.

-Our models can be found at [http://master2-bigdata.polytechnique.fr/FrenchLinguisticResources/resources#juribert] and downloaded upon request.
+Our models can be found at the <a href="http://nlp.polytechnique.fr/resources#juribert" target="_blank">French Language Portal</a> and downloaded upon request.

 ## Instructions
 To pre-train a new BERT model you need the path to a dataset containing raw text.